 Other on-field accomplishments at UCF include:

-- First-team All-America honors for Asherah Collins in long and triple jump, becoming the first Knight in program history to garner AA honors in both events
+• First-team All-America honors for Asherah Collins in long and triple jump

 Other notable achievements during Mohajir’s tenure in Orlando include:

-- Creation of a plan to combine multiple UCF collectives into the Kingdom to support NIL (name, image, likeness) efforts for Knight student-athletes
+• Creation of a plan to combine multiple UCF collectives into the Kingdom to support NIL efforts

-- Helping raise more than $11 million in commitments in his first year in Orlando, translating to year after year record fundraising and donor participation since Mohajir came on board
+• Helping raise more than $11 million in commitments in his first year in Orlando, leading to sustained record fundraising

 Arkansas State

 During his more than eight years at Arkansas State, Mohajir achieved a series of significant accomplishments.
-He spearheaded record-breaking fundraising efforts, overseen major facility upgrades, and nearly tripled the athletics budget, which contributed to the school’s unprecedented success both academically and competitively.
+He spearheaded record-breaking fundraising efforts, oversaw major facility upgrades, and nearly tripled the athletics budget, contributing to unprecedented success both academically and competitively.
 Under his leadership, the football team won four Sun Belt championships and played in a bowl game every year.

 Academic Excellence

-UCF’s student-athletes continue to set a high academic standard, achieving a record-setting streak of 34 consecutive semesters with a departmental GPA of 3.0 or higher, including 11 straight semesters above 3.3.
+UCF’s student-athletes continue to set a high academic standard, achieving a record-setting streak of 36 consecutive semesters with a departmental GPA of 3.0 or higher, including 13 straight semesters above 3.3.
 The department boasts a 94 percent Graduation Success Rate, ranking among the top three in the Big 12.
-In the fall of 2024, UCF student-athletes recorded the highest departmental GPA (3.43) in program history.

-Mohajir earned a bachelor’s degree in sports management with a minor in business marketing from Arkansas State in 1993 and a master’s degree in sports management/psychology from Kansas in 1997.
-He was a starting safety on Arkansas State’s football team from 1990-92 – including the Red Wolves’ first season competing at the Division I/Football Bowl Subdivision level in 1992.
+He earned a bachelor’s degree in sports management with a minor in business marketing from Arkansas State in 1993 and a master’s degree in sports management/psychology from Kansas in 1997.
+He was a starting safety on Arkansas State’s football team from 1990-92, including the Red Wolves’ first season competing at the Division I/FBS level in 1992.

 Terry Mohajir Through the Years: